Tests4Py: A Benchmark for System Testing: Introduction

 Assembling these oracles, tests, and test generation interfaces for each subject and bug required substantial effort and attention to detail.
 We began with a deep dive into each fault, aided by unit tests and fixes from the \BUGSINPY{} database.
 Based on our understanding, we designed twenty unique unit tests per fault.
-If a subject lacked an interface capable of triggering the fault, a harness was implemented to fill this gap, furthering the authenticity of our testing environment.
-While time-intensive, this exhaustive process was integral to creating a more comprehensive and realistic benchmark.
+If a subject lacked an interface capable of triggering the fault, we implemented a harness to fill this gap, furthering the authenticity of our testing environment.
+While time-intensive, this exhaustive process was integral to creating a more comprehensive benchmark.
 By addressing the previously identified limitations, we aimed to enhance the value of our benchmark, \TESTS4PY{}, for the software engineering community.

-Overall, this paper makes the following contributions: \begin{description}[style=sameline,topsep=0pt] \item[An easy-to-use benchmark.] \TESTS4PY{} provides an intuitive command line interface and is easily extendable with new bugs. \TESTS4PY{} also incorporates the entire \BUGSINPY{} database. \item[Oracles for each subject.] \TESTS4PY{} provides an \emph{oracle} for every subject, facilitating the verification of (given and generated) system tests, including functional testing. \item[Interfaces for test generation for each subject.] \TESTS4PY{} includes system and unit test generators for each subject, enabling the creation of large and diverse test sets. \item[Input specifications for each subject.] \TESTS4PY{} provides \emph{input grammars} to specify the format of the system tests for each included bug. \end{description}
+With \TESTS4PY{}, we make the following contributions: \begin{description} \item[An easy-to-use benchmark.]
+We provide a simple \emph{command line interface}.
+We also incorporate the entire \BUGSINPY{} database, which is easily extendable with new bugs in \TESTS4PY{}. \item[Oracles.]
+We provide an \emph{oracle} for every subject, facilitating the verification of (given and generated) system tests, including functional testing. \item[Interfaces for test generation.]
+We include \emph{system and unit test generators} for each subject, enabling the creation of large and diverse test sets. \item[Input specifications.]
+We provide \emph{input grammars} to specify the format of the system tests for each included bug. \end{description}